ChrisWojcik/position-fixed-test/README.md

 for an approach along those lines.
 I ended up not using theirs because I wanted a test that completed at document.ready.

+The real best practice is to be aware of the fact that position:fixed is inconsistently supported, don't rely on it as a must-have feature.
+Use it, but be aware of the limitations.

 By no means do I recommend this code to anyone and everyone.
 Your mileage may vary.
 I've included a few other position:fixed tests I've seen floating around the interwebs that you should definitely check out.
 But from my reading, there were a few false positives produced.